 The Catherine Hinman Memorial Fellowship is hosted by the Silverado Policy Accelerator, a bipartisan geopolitical think tank focused on American prosperity and global competitiveness through investment in economic, strategic, and technological policy solutions.
-Some Fellows may have the opportunity for summer placements at other policy organizations based in Washington, D.C. that are involved in similar focal areas.

 Program Details